ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 </details>

-The system is installed by checking the settings and clicking on Install.
+The system will be installed by checking the settings and clicking on Install.

 <details><summary>installation</summary>